 The key to Google’s brief was to create a space that reflected a London theme but moved on from anything that had been explored before.
 They wanted to celebrate their new office space in Victoria with an interior that complemented their brand.

-With their offices void of memorable transition spaces or inspiring meeting spaces, we wanted to instil personality into the office.
-Having been named Fortune Magazine’s Number one employer in both 2007 and 2008, the Google office interior needed to promote their identity and show off their fun and playful nature.
+With their offices lacking memorable transition spaces or inspiring meeting spaces, we wanted to instil personality into the office.
+Having been named Fortune Magazine’s Number one employer in both 2007 and 2008, the Google office design needed to promote their identity and show off their fun and playful nature.

 Working in partnership with Pitch Studios, we started by designing the reception to give guests a special sense of arrival.
 To make it a unique and striking design, we used the bath tub that Douglas Adams penned The Hitchhikers Guide to the Galaxy in, as a coffee table.
 As we grew into the project, so did our ambitions.
 We brought in a working Routemaster bus, with functioning indicators and bells, so YouTubers and Googlers can now literally hop on to have a meeting.
-The London route-master was originally going to be a London underground tube, but we felt that tubes were not symbolic enough to London, not as much as the Route-masters!
-In an effort to ensure the project remained on budget, we made an effort to get creative.
+The London Routemaster was originally going to be a London underground tube, but we felt that tubes were not as symbolic of London as the big red bus.
+In an effort to ensure the project remained on budget, we got creative.
 When it was possible, we tried to reuse and upcycle as many of the design elements as possible and using these unique installations, we achieved this.

-We transformed the central atrium into a Mini St James' Park including a boating lake, complete with rowing boat, deckchairs, trees and grass.
-To add the originality of the office interior, the St James’ Park graphics were exclusively commissioned for Google’s new space.
+We transformed the central atrium into a miniature St James' Park including a boating lake, complete with rowing boat, deckchairs, trees and grass.
+To add the originality of the office interior design, the St James’ Park graphics were exclusively commissioned for Google’s new space.